Advanced and Accelerated

 - MDE Talent Development

 Michigan Department of Education Talent Development (Gifted and Talented) website and resources.

 - GT Resource Network

 GT Resource Network is an all volunteer group dedicated to the support of gifted children and their parents.

 The Michigan Alliance for Gifted Education offers resources, learning opportunities and events to help support and nurture Gifted Children, and those who are concerned about them, in Michigan.

 If you're either a family in transitional housing (living with another family, in temporary housing, living in a camper, hotel, etc.) for financial reasons or a student who is living away from your family because of conflict or financial issues, please fill out the packet linked here, see your student's counselor, or contact Assistant Superintendent Tim Dowker at (517) 223-6027 or DowkerT@fowlervilleschools.org to see if your student qualifies for support through the McKinney-Vento Act.

 English Language Learners (ELL) Reference

 Fowlerville Community Schools has prepared a Handbook for the purpose of educating our staff on the federal ELL regulations and to provide uniform practices for the district.
-You will also find a Visual Code of Conduct for our ELL students and families.

 Mr. Tim Dowker 517-223-6027